-The Board comprises three directors, one of whom is independent.
+The Board comprises four directors, one of whom is independent.
 The directors are ultimately responsible for managing the Company's business in accordance with its articles and assessing the appropriateness of its investing policy and strategy.
 The directors also have overall responsibility for the Company's activities, including its investment activities, and reviewing the performance of the Company's investments.
-The board comprises John May, as Non Executive Chairman, Lucas Caneda as Chief Executive Officer and Stuart Adam as Chief Financial Officer, as detailed in the Key Personnel Report on page 8.
+The board comprises John May, as Non Executive Chairman, Lucas Caneda as Chief Executive Officer, Stuart Adam as Chief Financial Officer and Nick Martin as Executive Director, as detailed in the Key Personnel Report on page 8.